-Charlotte (TEP) is a consultant associate solicitor in Stone King's international and cross border succession team dealing exclusively with work which includes international and cross-border element.
+Charlotte (TEP) is a Senior Associate solicitor in Stone King's international and cross border succession team dealing exclusively with work which includes international and cross-border element.

 Charlotte joined the firm as a trainee in 2013 before qualifying as a solicitor in 2015 and beginning work in her specialist area of work.